-- 6.1 The exchange of information between licensees relating to suspected and/or actual Theft of Electricity shall meet the reasonable requirements of the licensees involved so that they may meet the requirements of this code of practice, their license and applicable law. - 6.2 Electricity suppliers shall provide information reasonably requested by the DNO for the purpose of enabling it to fulfil its licence obligations to draw up plans for the safe operation, development or maintenance of any pipe-lineelectrical system and as it may reasonably request for the purpose of preventing or detecting Theft of Electricity.
+- 6.17.1 The exchange of information between licensees Licensees relating to suspected and/or actual Theft of Electricity shall meet the reasonable requirements of the licensees involved be organised so that they may meet the requirements of this code of practiceCoP, their licence and applicable law. - 6.27.2 Electricity suppliers shall provide information reasonably requested by the DNO for the purpose of enabling itthe DNO to fulfil its licence obligations to draw up plans for the safe operation, development or maintenance of any electrical system and as it may reasonably request for the purpose of preventing or detecting Theft of Electricity.

-7. Resolving Disputes
+7.8.
+Resolving Disputes

-- 7.1 Where a customer has a complaint related to the Theft of Electricity or suspected Theft of Electricity then they should initially follow the complaints handling procedure. - 7.2 Customers must also be informed of their right to seek help from the Consumer Council in the event that the complainant does not feel that their complaint has been resolved.

-7.3 Where a licensee has evidence of another licensee being non-compliant with this Code of Practice, then the Utility Regulator should be informed.
-The Utility Regulator shall consider the complaint including any breach of relevant licence conditions.

-8. Compliance Reporting

-- 8.1 Compliance with this CoP is a licence requirement for the DNO and suppliers.

-Therefore a breach of this CoP will be considered a breach of licence. - 8.2 This CoP requires the DNO and suppliers to cooperate to establish industry procedures and to implement and comply with the procedures by such date as the UR may direct.
-Therefore any failure by a licensee to establish and implement such procedures by the required date, or to comply with such procedures on an ongoing basis would be considered a breach of this CoP and therefore a breach of license. - 8.38.1 Each licensee must keep (and ensure that any Representative keeps) a record of its compliance with its obligations under this CoP. - 8.48.2 Each licensee must provide to the Utility Regulator, in such manner and at such times as the Utility Regulator may reasonably require, such information as the Utility Regulator may require or deem necessary or appropriate to enable it to monitor the licensee's compliance with this CoP. - 8.3 Each licensee must also cooperate with the UR, as and when required, to provide information that will assist the UR to monitor the severity of theft issues and progress in dealing with issues.
+- 7.18.1 Where a customer has a complaint related to the Theft of Electricity or suspected Theft of Electricity then they should initially follow the licensee'sLicensee's complaints handling procedure. - 7.2 Customers must also be informed of their right to seek help from the Consumer Council in the event that the complainant does not feel that their complaint has been resolved. - 7.3 Where a licensee has evidence of another licensee being non-compliant with this Code of Practice, then the Utility Regulator should be informed.
+The Utility Regulator shall consider the complaint including any breach of relevant licence conditions. - 8.2 Customers must also be informed of their right to seek help from the Consumer Council in the event that the complainant does not feel that their complaint has been resolved. - 8.9.
+Compliance Reporting - 8.19.1 Each licensee Licensee must keep (and ensure that any Representative keeps) a record of its compliance with its obligations under this CoP. - 9.2 Where a Licensee has evidence of another Licensee being non-compliant with this CoP, then the UR should be informed.
+The UR shall assess the complaint and consider the most appropriate course of action to be taken, including any breach of relevant licence conditions. - 8.29.3 Each licenseeLicensee must provide to the Utility RegulatorUR, in such manner and at such times as the Utility RegulatorUR may reasonably require, such information as the Utility RegulatorUR may require or deem necessary or appropriate to enable it to monitor the licensee'sLicensees compliance with this CoP. - 8.39.4 Each licensee Licensee must also cooperate with the UR, as and when required, to provide information that will assist the UR to monitor the severity of theft issues and progress in dealing with issues.

-9. Definitions
+9.10.
+Definitions